standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 parataxis(daži-5, daži-8)
 ~~~

 [Dan Zeman](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2452635054) thinks it may warrant a clarification/amendment of the guidelines, allowing parenthetical parataxis of determiners similar to coordination.
+But [Joakim Nivre](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2440023939) thinks that even here we see two determiners that should be attached as siblings to the head noun.

 [Sylvain Kahane](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2407036491) also had an example of [parataxis]() but that one turned out to be unproblematic (see below) because the parent node, although tagged [DET](), is not annotated syntactically as a [det]() but [reparandum]().